-Fleas and ticks are common ectoparasites (a parasite which lives outside its host) which affect both dogs and cats.
+Fleas and ticks are common ectoparasites (a parasite that lives outside its host) that affect both dogs and cats.
 Regular preventative treatment is necessary to keep these parasites under control.
 But is it ever okay to use a dog flea treatment on a cat?

 The short answer is no, treating a cat with a dog flea treatment can potentially cause death.

 The active ingredient in most spot-on (products that are applied to the back of the neck) dog flea treatments is permethrin, a synthetic compound that acts like natural extracts from the chrysanthemum flower.
 It affects the nervous system in insects, by interfering with sodium channels to disrupt the function of neurons.
 This causes muscle spasms, paralysis and death.
 Unfortunately, it is also highly toxic to cats.
 Our beloved felines aren’t a small dog (or human); they have an entirely different liver metabolism when it comes to many drugs, including permethrin.
 Even a tiny amount of permethrin can be deadly to cats.

 Do other flea and tick products contain permethrin?

 Topical flea treatments are the most common source of permethrin poisoning in cats, but other dog products which may contain the toxin include:

 Deliberate or accidental exposure to this product causes neurotoxicity with a range of symptoms, including:

 - Ear flicking and facial twitching which progress to full body twitches or tremors

 - Elevated body temperature (pyrexia)